 Spring

-His seat is an alabaster manor draped in roses and ivy, set above checkered marble floors and a great hall of marble and gold crowned with a throne carved of roses.
-His father planted the rose garden as a mating gift; the lands beyond bloom in perpetual spring — irises, snowdrops, daffodils, roses everywhere — wild and dangerous, blooming and decaying at the same time.
-Yet for all its warmth the court is a prison: Amarantha's curse fixed golden masks to every face that night and no one was permitted to tell Feyre the terms.
-Tamlin's whole gambit is to be loved without being able to say why he needs it.
+An alabaster manor draped in roses and ivy, checkered marble floors, a great hall of marble and gold, a throne carved of roses.
+His father planted that rose garden as a mating gift — which lands differently every reread.
+Beyond the manor the lands bloom in perpetual spring: irises, snowdrops, daffodils, roses everywhere, wild and dangerous, blooming and decaying at the same time.
+Gorgeous prison.
+Amarantha's curse fused golden masks to every face that night and nobody was allowed to tell Feyre the terms.
+His whole gambit: be loved without being able to say why he needs it.
+We see how this ends.
+He doesn't, yet.

 Spring undoing